-- To evaluate the professional competence of graduates of non-AVMA/Council on Education-accredited colleges of veterinary medicine listed by the AVMA, to the benefit of such graduates and of the state and provincial veterinary licensing agencies, and of other concerned parties; and
+- To evaluate the professional competence of graduates of non-AVMA Council on Education®-accredited colleges of veterinary medicine listed by the AVMA, to the benefit of such graduates and of the state and provincial veterinary licensing agencies, and of other concerned parties

 Appointments for all voting representatives except the public member, AAVMC and NEB representatives, and one member representing state veterinary licensing boards are made by the AVMA Board of Directors for terms of six years beginning at the close of the AVMA annual meeting.
-The member representing COE will be nominated by the Council on Education.
+The member representing the COE will be nominated by the Council on Education.
 One of the members representing state veterinary licensing boards shall be appointed by the American Association of Veterinary State Boards (AAVSB).
 The member representing AAVMC shall be appointed by the Association of American Veterinary Medical Colleges.
 The member representing NEB shall be appointed by the Canadian National Examining Board.
-The terms for all voting representatives except the representative of the Council on Education, are six years beginning at the close of the AVMA annual meeting.
-ECFVG members who have served terms of three years or more are not eligible for re-appointment.
+The terms for all voting representatives except the representative of the Council on Education are six years beginning at the close of the AVMA annual meeting.
+ECFVG members who have served terms of three years or more are not eligible for reappointment.
 The term of the representative of the Council on Education terminates concurrently with the end of the representative's term on the Council.
-If a position other than the public member position remains vacant for twelve (12) consecutive months, it will be advertised as an At-Large Veterinary Position for appointment by the AVMA Board of Directors for the remainder of the term of the original vacancy, after which it will revert to its original categorization.
+If a position other than the public member position remains vacant for 12 consecutive months, it will be advertised as an at-large veterinary position for appointment by the AVMA Board of Directors for the remainder of the term of the original vacancy, after which it will revert to its original categorization.

-The public member is appointed by the Commission when a vacancy exists, for a non-renewable six-year term that begins at the close of the AVMA Annual Convention.
-Criteria used in the selection of public members specify that they shall NOT be:
+The public member is appointed by the commission when a vacancy exists, for a non-renewable six-year term that begins at the close of the AVMA Annual Convention.
+Criteria used in the selection of public members specify that they shall NOT be and of the following:

 One Clinical Proficiency Examination (CPE) site coordinator from an ECFVG-approved site may be invited to attend ECFVG meetings as a non-voting liaison.
-The liaison may be asked by the Chair of the Commission to recuse him-/herself when specific issues involving his/her site are discussed.
+The liaison may be asked by the chair of the commission to recuse themselves when specific issues involving their site are discussed.

-Twice per year, once in the fall and once in the spring, for three full-days (ie, two 3-day, 2-night meetings per year).
+Meetings are held twice a year, once in the fall and once in the spring, for three full-days (two, three-day, two-night meetings per year).